holoviz/hvplot/doc/index.rst

 * pandas: DataFrame, Series
 * streamz: DataFrame(s), Series(s)
-* dask: DataFrame, Series, Array
+* dask: DataFrame, Series
-* xarray: Dataset, DataArray
+* xarray: DataArray
-* geopandas: DataFrame
 * intake: DataSource

 Many of these libraries have the concept of a high-level plotting API